zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will add a height, width and a margin to make the big square look like the `level-2-step-2.jpg` image.

   * Open `step-2.css`.
   * On the element with a class name of `.large-item` let's give it a height and with property.
-Like this `height: 500px` and `width: 80%`.
   * Again too close to the surrounding elements lets give it some margin.
-Like this `margin: 0, auto, 30px`.
+Try to use the short hand syntax.
   * Nice!
 Congratulations you've finished level-2.
     * <details>